 - Rules for data shredding/deletion

 Have measures been taken against unauthorized activities in the data processing systems outside the scope of the granted authorization?
+YES

 - Access authorization policy